 Nest: The nest is a simple depression on the ground lined with dead leaves or grass, usually placed at the base of a tree or bush and concealed in thick vegetation.

 Status in Tennessee: The Wild Turkey is a common to uncommon permanent resident throughout the state.
 By the early 1900's populations had crashed due to unrestricted hunting, land clearing, and the loss of the American Chestnut, which was an important food source.

-- The Wild Turkey is native of North America and is one of only two bird species domesticated in the New World; the other is the Muscovy Duck.
+- The Wild Turkey is native to North America and is one of only two bird species domesticated in the New World; the other is the Muscovy Duck.

 - In the early 1500s, European explorers took Wild Turkeys from Mexico for domestication in Europe.
 When Europeans colonized the Atlantic Coast, they brought these domesticated turkeys with them.
-The Mexican subspecies has a white tip to the tail and this trait can be used to distinguish wild from domestic birds.
+The Mexican subspecies has a white tip to the tail and this trait can be used in part to distinguish wild from domestic birds.

 - The male Wild Turkey provides no parental care.
 The female alone incubates the eggs.
-They follow her immediately after hatching, she feeds them for a few days, but they quickly learn to feed themselves.
+The young follow her immediately after hatching, and quickly learn to catch food for themselves.
 Several females and their broods may form flocks of 30 or more birds.

 For more information: National Wild Turkey Federation